Git-K3rnel/VulnHub/SECOS-1/README.md

 });
 ```

-we see here that the application is using some kind of ping here command here and is listening on port 9000
+we see here that the application is using some kind of ping command here and is listening on port 9000

 i check if this port is actually listening on the server :